A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 Here are the times when including your resume objective makes the most sense:

-If you’re just starting your career, your resume objective is a great place to highlight your education on your resume, interests, and enthusiasm for your first entry-level role.
+If you’re applying to your first job and you have little work experience, your resume objective is a great place to highlight your education on your resume (and any accolades, like Magna Cum Laude on your resume), interests, informal job experience, and enthusiasm for your first entry-level role.

-If you bring a specific value within a broad industry, like a marketer who specializes in startups, your resume objective can help you stand out right away.
+If you bring a specific value of specialized skills within a broad industry, like a marketer who specializes in startups, your resume objective can help you stand out right away.

-If your work history is tied to a different city or country, your resume objective can clarify that you’re intentionally moving and actively looking in your new location.
+If your professional experience is tied to a different city or country, your resume objective can clarify that you’re intentionally moving and actively looking in your new location.

 Whether due to family leave, travel, layoffs, or time off for mental health, your resume objective can briefly address a resume gap and focus attention on your readiness to re-enter the workforce.

-How to write an objective for a resume
+How do you write an objective for a resume?

 With just seconds to grab a recruiter’s attention, your resume objective needs to be clear, focused, and relevant to the job you’re applying for.